Normandy72/Snow-Boarder/README.md

 1. Add Surface Effector 2D to main layout
 2. In Edge Collider mark 'Used by Effector'

+## Particle System Component
+* Particle System is a Component added to a Game Object.
+* We use Modules for controlling behaviour.

 ***
 # ~ C# ~
 ## Organising Code